cliffordtzh/EnviroVision/README.md

 PAIN POINTS:

+There are barriers in Singapore’s drive towards zero waste.
+For instance, Singaporeans are still generally unaware when it comes to recycling.
+This lack of knowledge contributes to a lowered domestic recycling rate and more commonly, leads to the contamination of recycled goods.
+The NEA states that 40% of recycling placed in blue bins gets contaminated by non-recyclables such as food waste and hence, cannot be recycled.

 According to National Environment Agency 2022 Waste Statistics and Overall Recycling Table, 944,000 tonnes of plastic waste disposed and only around 6% of it is recycled in Singapore (2022).
 In addition, current waste management and recycling practices are often inefficient and not designed to address waste segregation.